tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

 Tropical geometry and deep neural networks: http://arxiv.org/pdf/1805.07091

+    Abstract.
+We establish, for the first time, connections between feedforward neural networks with ReLU activation and tropical geometry - we show that the family of such neural networks is equivalent to the family of tropical rational maps.
+Among other things, we deduce that feedforward ReLU neural networks with one hidden layer can be characterized by zonotopes, which serve as building blocks for deeper networks; we relate decision boundaries of such neural networks to tropical hypersurfaces, a major object of study in tropical geometry; and we prove that linear regions of such neural networks correspond to vertices of polytopes associated with tropical rational functions.
+An insight from our tropical formulation is that a deeper network is exponentially more expressive than a shallow network.

 Topology of deep neural networks: http://arxiv.org/pdf/2004.06093

 Machine learning, mathematical theory and scientific applications: http://www.ams.org/journals/notices/201911/rnoti-p1813.pdf